NullPointerExceptionError/HomeDisplayPi/README.md

 ### Seven segment display (8-digit modules)
 - `n_cascading_segment = `: number of cascaded seven segment modules - e.g. 2 if you have 2 8-digit modules

-# Contributing, problems and errors
-Contributions to this project are welcome!
+# Button for restarting HomeDisplayPi
+If you want to have a button to easier restart HomeDisplayPi, take a look at [Restart Button (Addon for HomeDisplayPi)](https://github.com/NullPointerExceptionError/Restart-Button-for-HomeDisplayPi/).

+## Troubleshooting
 If you find bugs, errors, have suggestions for improvement or would like to suggest new features, feel free to open an [issue](https://github.com/NullPointerExceptionError/HomeDisplayPi/issues) or [pull request](https://github.com/NullPointerExceptionError/HomeDisplayPi/pulls).